 - What did you disagree with?
 Why?

 Again ... listen without prompting, leading, or interrupting.
-You'll learn so much more about the person (which is what you want because you're trying to decide on something that may be very important to the future of your organization ... organization ... the one hire that made all the difference ... a future leader in the company ... maybe even the future president ... and you're the one who started it all ... not bad, Smover).
+You'll learn so much more about the person (which is what you want because you're deciding on something that could be very important to the future of your organization ... the one hire that made all the difference ... a future leader in the company ... maybe even the future president... and you're the one who started it all ... not bad, Smover).

 You're looking for truth.